wlerin/unsourcemap/README.md

 ```
 ## Questions

 - Does this correctly avoid path traversal attacks?
-(What if a file is
+(What if the source
-  called `..`?)
+  map lists a source URL of `..`?)
 - Why does the source-map consumer not need a reference to the packed
   code?
 Is it finding it automatically?
 (Doubtful!)
 I thought source
   maps only encoded a set of deltas and missing information, not the whole